balena-io-experimental/balena-prometheus-grafana/README.md

 ===================================

 ### Introduction
 This project creates an application running Prometheus, Grafana and Node Exporter and can self-monitor.
-To add additional node targets, simply add the _node_exporter_ folder to any other project and update its _docker-compose.yml_ file and add the target to the _prometheus.yml_ file, as shown below.
+To add additional node targets, simply add the _node_exporter_ folder to any other project and update its _docker-compose.yml_ file to add its IP address (_host:9100_) to the _node_exporter_ targets in the _prometheus.yml_ file, as shown in __Monitor other devices__ below.

 ```
 /balena-grafana/